awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_secretsmanager.ISecret

-The Secrets Manager secret containing the admin credentials for the Redshift cluster / namespace.
+The Secrets Manager Secret containing the admin credentials for the Redshift cluster / namespace.

 ---